What is a skunk?

 How can Gregory Pest remove skunks from my home or business?

 A specially trained exterminator from Gregory Pest Solutions will be your full-service pest solutions provider once you call to set up an appointment.
-We specialize in the effective, humane removal and prevention of skunks from your home, business, or property.
+We specialize in skunk control with the effective removal and prevention of skunks from your home, business, or property.

 When you hire us to evaluate your home’s problem, one of our professional technicians will be sent to assess the situation and subsequently formulate an environmentally friendly plan for their removal.
 Once the plan is implemented, we’ll set up prevention measures so that you and your family can enjoy a lasting pest-free environment into the future.